WilliamCheng1012/NYCU-CV-2024-Fall-Group29-Final-Project/README.md

 - `model_2/` corresponds to Paper 2 ([ERRNet](https://github.com/Vandermode/ERRNet)).
 - `model_3/` corresponds to Paper 3 ([IBCLN](https://github.com/JHL-HUST/IBCLN)).

-Each folder contains a custom `run.ipynb` file that documents the execution process, including training and testing.
-Modify dataset paths manually within the `run.ipynb` files before running.
+Each folder contains a `run.ipynb` file that documents the execution process (training, testing and evaluating).
+Modify dataset paths manually before running.

 ### Evaluating Metrics
 The evaluation metrics for **PSNR**, **SSIM**, and **LPIPS** are integrated into the code for each model: